CXwudi/openapi-vocadb-java-client-autofixer/README.md

 ## So what does this auto fixer trying to fix

-this fixer will change all enum classes with suffixname of `s` into a class that can make Jackson Json parser parses works for one-line multiple-enum string (like `pvServers: "NicoNicoDouga, Youtube"`).
+This fixer will change all enum classes with suffixname of `s` into a class that can make Jackson Json parser parses works for one-line multiple-enum string.
-take a look at the `SongForApiContract` in the sample-unfixed-client for example.
+For example, take a look at the `SongForApiContract` in the sample-unfixed-client.
 It has a field `private PVServices pvServices;`.
-Before fixing, PVServices is just an enum class.
-However, in reality, VocaDB could return multiple enum for that field, separated by comma (like `pvServers: "NicoNicoDouga, Youtube"`).
+Before fixing, `PVServices` is just an enum class.
+It can only accept one enum for that field.
+However, in reality, VocaDB could return multiple enums for that field, separated by comma (like `pvServers: "NicoNicoDouga, Youtube"`).

+This fixer also globally replaces all strings `ApiApi` to `Api`.
+If a file name contains such string, the file is also renamed.